-While tidying up your home and organizing your life can bring a sense of joy, freedom and control, the same may be said for organizing your finances.
+While tidying up your home and organizing your life can bring a sense of joy, freedom and control, the same may be said for your finances.

+It’s never too early to start planning.
 Here are seven ways to help organize your financial life and find more clarity for your future.

-Like with a forgotten coat in your closet, if you can’t remember the last time you used a credit card, get it out of your life — especially if they have an annual fee.
-The best way to do this is to call your credit card issuer and ask for your account be closed.
-Even if you’re still carrying a balance, you can usually close off the card to new charges while you pay it off.
-Just be sure to keep one or two cards to maintain your credit score and access to funds.
+If you have a number of different accounts from over the years, now might be the time to tidy them up.
+Keep only the accounts you need — such as one savings account and one chequing account — and transfer any lingering balances in.
+On a related note, if you can’t remember the last time you used a credit card, get it out of your life — especially if they have an annual fee.
+Simply call your credit card issuer and ask to close your account.
+Even if you’re still carrying a balance, you can usually close off the card to new charges while paying it off.
+Keep one or two cards to maintain your credit score and access to funds.

 If you become the subject of a CRA audit, the government will go back a maximum of six years to really dig into your finances.
 So for anything older than that, get out your shredder.
 Depending on how long you have been storing your old returns, you could be purging a few boxes right here.